Click here Hawaiian Song Nolike - No-lee-kay.

 My husband and I went to a genealogy conference in San Antonio in 2014.

 It was very helpful.
-My article didn't win the international family history
+My article did not win the International Family History

-writers contest but the Goodrich Family Association's Newsletter that my
+Writers and Editors contest but the Goodrich Family Association's Newsletter

 Federation of Genealogical Societies